AviCraimer/react-redux-weather-app/README.md

 There seems to be a problem with how some recent versions of Firefox handle geolocation, even from an https connection.
 There is some discussion of this problem [here](https://github.com/mdn/sprints/issues/1032).

-For me the geolocation works on Chrome for both Windows and Mac, and in Firefox on Windows but not on Mac.
-It also works on Android in Chrome and Firefox.
-I haven't tested it on iOS browsers yet.
+In testing, the geolocation works on Firefox for Windows, Android, and iOS, it throws an error on Mac desktop Firefox.

+Works in Chrome across the board.